Baronets Badge | Standing Council of the Baronetage Skip to main content Skip to footer

 Following the grant of the badge to the Scottish Nova Scotia baronets, the baronets of England and Ireland promptly applied to Charles I for permission to wear a badge but, in spite of many petitions, it was not until 1929 that a badge was granted by a Royal Warrant of George V.

-Baronets Badges
+Baronets Badge

 It is pictured to the right and consists of the Arms of Ulster on a silver field, a left hand gules surmounted by an Imperial Crown enclosed in an oval border and embossed with scroll work, varied so that there are roses for baronets of England (left), shamrocks for baronets of Ireland (right), roses and thistles for baronets of Great Britain (bottom) and roses, thistles and shamrocks combined for baronets of the United Kingdom (top).
 It is to be suspended from a 16mm (5/8ths in.) orange riband with a narrow edge of dark blue on both sides.